16 Great Decorating Ideas for Mobile Homes

 Ceiling color: Paint your ceiling a color lighter than the walls, preferably white.
 Some believe high-gloss paint is best because it reflects light and makes the ceiling look somehow less fixed and static, while others say a matte finish will help the ceiling to blend in more.
 Some designers suggest you paint the wall beyond the top of the wall.
 In other words, paint the first two or three inches of the ceiling around the perimeter the same color as the walls to give the illusion of taller, higher walls.

 Crown Molding and Trim: Some say crown molding and trim at the top of the walls should be painted in the same color as the walls so as not to draw attention upward, which would highlight the low ceiling height.
 I’m a bit conflicted about this because I love contrasting trim, but you can still have contrasting baseboards, etc.

 Another tip the homeowner follows is with furniture placement.
 The furniture in this mobile home is not placed against a wall.
 The seating is creating a cozy area that is perfect for conversation.

-Using vertical spaces for storage and appliances saves lots space.
-The stack-able washer and dryer is a great idea for smaller homes.
+Using vertical spaces for storage and appliances saves lots of space.
+The stackable washer and dryer is a great idea for smaller homes.

-The kitchen has plenty of storage and uses the vertical space well.
-Getting the microwave off the counters and under a cabinet increases your work space, too.
-The counter top is a great use of adding a textural element into a room, it even matches the flooring.
+The kitchen has plenty of storage and uses vertical space well.
+Getting the microwave off the counters and under a cabinet increases your workspace, too.
+The countertop is a great use of adding a textural element to a room, it even matches the flooring.

 Rectangular windows, also known as transom windows, allow plenty of light into the bedroom without losing any privacy.